tiendk195/MTien_DiscordBot/README.md

 # Discord Chatbot Project

-## Description
+## Introduction
-This project is a Discord chatbot built using Node.js and the Discord.js library.
-The chatbot is designed to provide various functionalities including fetching YouTube videos, providing weather updates, generating ASCII art, and more.
+This Discord chatbot, built using Node.js and Discord.js, provides various functionalities such as fetching YouTube videos, anime information, weather updates, generating ASCII art, and more.

 ## Features
 - **YouTube Commands:**